 Guidelines for Using Admission Control

-Remember that the limits imposed by admission control are "soft" limits.
+The limits imposed by admission control are de-centrally managed

-concurrently, then throughput could decrease due to queries spilling to disk or contending for resources;
+could decrease due to queries spilling to disk or contending for

 MEM_LIMIT setting while running.